Truus van Aalten: Talkies

-Van Aalten's 1930 film O Mädchen, mein Mädchen, wie lieb' ich Dich! ("Oh Girlie, My Girlie, How I Love You!") was to be one of Germany's last silent films, but she successfully made the transition to talking pictures.
-The public didn't hold her Dutch accent against her and she (unlike a number of her contemporaries) continued to work.
-She was becoming well known now - film magazines featured articles about "das Mädchen aus Holland" (that girl from Holland), the huge publisher Ross Verlag (and others) issued postcards of her in various moviestar poses, and tobacco companies used her face on collectors' album cards.
+Van Aalten's 1930 film O Mädchen, mein Mädchen, wie lieb' ich Dich! ("Oh Girlie, My Girlie, How I Love You!") was to be one of Germany's last silent films, but she successfully made the transition to talking pictures, with public excusing her Dutch accent and she (unlike a number of her contemporaries) continued to work.
+Film magazines featured articles about "das Mädchen aus Holland" (that girl from Holland), publisher Ross Verlag (and others) issued postcards of her, and tobacco companies used her face on collectors' album cards.

-Truus was a particular favourite in the Netherlands, where she was hailed as the local girl who'd become a film star.
+Van Aalten was a particular favourite in the Netherlands, where she was hailed as the local girl who'd become a film star.
 They called her Truusje ("Truusie"), an affectionate form of her name.
 She wasn't just popular in Europe, either - she was building a following across the Atlantic too.
 German-language cinemas in New York and many other cities showed all the big German movies, though sometimes a couple of years after their European releases.

-Truus' 1930 film Susanne macht Ordnung ("Susanne Cleans Up") proved very popular both in Germany and in America.
-For the first time, Truus got top billing for her part as Susanne Braun, a 17-year-old orphan attending a Swiss boarding school, where she's been living since she was little.
-She meets Robert, a young man on holiday from Berlin, and they fall in love.
-His questions about her family embarrass her - she believes that her mysterious father is still alive.
-Helped by another girl, she scrapes together enough money to set off to Berlin to look for him.
-As the film progresses she finds several possible fathers, and greets each one with "Hello, Papa!", causing huge confusion and breaking up his marriage.
-The film, a musical comedy, was reviewed by the New York Times in October 1931: "With the arrival at the Belmont of Truus von (sic) Aalten, as the stellar performer in Susanne Macht Ordnung, those understanding German will have an opportunity of enjoying the work of an excellent young screen actress," the reviewer wrote, adding that Truus was "alert and interesting" in her role.
+Van Aalten's 1930 film Susanne macht Ordnung ("Susanne Cleans Up") proved very popular both in Germany and in America.
+For the first time, van Aalten got top billing for her part as Susanne Braun, a 17-year-old orphan attending a Swiss boarding school.
+The film, a musical comedy, was reviewed by the New York Times in October 1931: "With the arrival at the Belmont of Truus von (sic) Aalten, as the stellar performer in Susanne Macht Ordnung, those understanding German will have an opportunity of enjoying the work of an excellent young screen actress," the reviewer wrote, adding that van Aalten was "alert and interesting" in her role.
 "The banking concern of which Susanne's father is a member is in distress, and can be saved only through his marriage to the adipose sister of the firm's heaviest creditor.
 He is about to consent to the marriage, when Susanne's arrival causes great confusion.
 It seems impossible for her to ascertain who is her father and finally she gives up the investigation, refusing the protection of the man who really is her father.
 But all is not lost, for Robert, who has had his own troubles trying to find Susanne in Berlin, encounters her eventually and all is well."